MinatoNamikaze02/art-gallery/README.md

 # art-gallery
-An art gallery full-stack buggy website using react, node, express and MySQL
+An art gallery full-stack buggy website using react, styled-components, node, express and MySQL